 Family Literacy is getting parents and the entire family involved in the child's education.
 It's about reading aloud to your child daily and then asking him/her questions about what was read.
 Research says that children who engage in daily discussions about what they read are more likely to become critical readers and learners.
 Family Literacy is about sharing your knowledge and experiences so that your child can make connections to what has been read.
 It's about retelling a story, so that the child knows and understands sequence.
 It's about hearing words so that his/her vocabulary can improve and therefore his comprehension and fluency will improve.
 It's about talking and listening.
 Reading aloud to your child is probably the single most important factor in building the knowledge required for success in reading.
 Reading aloud, with children participating actively, helps children learn new words, learn more about the world, learn about written language, and see the connection between words that are spoken and words that are written.
 Storybook reading, done in the context of sharing experiences, ideas, and opinions, is a highly demanding mental activity for children.

 You can read to your child every night.
-If you don't read or write in English it doesn't matter.
 Read in the language that you feel most comfortable.
 The West New York Public Library has a terrific children's section filled with high quality literature.
 Take your youngster to the library and let him/her select books.
 Always show an interest in your child's homework and make certain that you look it over every evening.
 Turn off the TV-allow only an hour or so of TV nightly.
 Most importantly, READ, READ, READ to your child!
 Before you read a story ask your child to predict what the story might be about.
 Talk about the pictures and illustrations.
 After you read a story, ask questions about the story.
 Have your child retell the story in sequence.
 Try to connect the story to your own life experiences.
 Reading is also an excellent way of bonding with your child.
 It says, I have time for you-you're important to me.
 Let him/her see that reading is important and is a priority in your home.